jericksen/Capstone/README.md

 ### Feature Engineering

-Feature engineering was required to further prepare the data for modeling.
-The steps are included below:
+The additional steps for engineering our features included the following:

-- The 'DATE' and 'TIME' features were split into their component parts - see below:
+- The 'DATE' and 'TIME' features were split into their component parts as seen below:

 <p align="center">
      <img src="images/Date_time_unsplit.png" width="175" height="125">